iter8-tools/iter8/doc_files/istio_install.md

 ## Uninstall _iter8_

-If you want to uninstall _iter8_ from your Kubernetes cluster, you can run the following command from the top directory of your copy of the **_iter8_controller_** repository:
+If you want to uninstall all _iter8_ components from your Kubernetes cluster, you can run the following command from the top directory of your copy of the **_iter8_controller_** repository:

 ```bash
 helm template install/helm/iter8-controller --name iter8-controller | kubectl delete  -f -